Total FDI inflow of $58.37 billion received during Apr-Nov 2020

-New Delhi, Jan 27 (IANS) India attracted a total FDI inflow of $58.37 billion during April to November 2020, an official statement said on Wednesday.
+New Delhi: India attracted a total FDI inflow of $58.37 billion during April to November 2020, an official statement said on Wednesday.

 According to the statement, the FDI inflows was the highest ever for the first eight months of a financial year and 22 per cent higher as compared to the first 8 months of 2019-20 when the country attracted $47.67 billion.